sbstjn/node-blog/markdown/3148-extending-appjs.md

    example.com: http://example.com
 */

 node-blog uses the default routing system from express.js, for easy setup the [node-kickstart](http://semu.mp/node-kickstart.html) framework is added as well.
 You can use all known express methods for adding routes like `.get()`, `.post()` or `.all()`.
-Last `*` route is called if no other route matched, insert your custom callbacks before `line 184`.
+Last `*` route is called if no other route matched, insert your custom callbacks before this line!

     srv.all('*', function(req, res, next) {
       throw new NotFound;
     });

-When adding custom sites, make sure to follow the basic node-blog rules for integrating your additions to the routing.
-You can set HTTP meta information using single function calls, for example `mdb.setMeta('current', 'home')` for setting the current menu item…
+When adding custom sites, make sure to follow the node-blog structure for integrating your additions to the existing routing.
+You can set variables and HTTP meta information using single function calls, for example `mdb.setMeta('current', 'home')` for setting the current menu item…

     srv.all('/', function(req, res) {
       mdb.setMeta('url', mdb.getDefault('url'));
       mdb.setMeta('title', 'Home, node-blog');
       mdb.setMeta('current', 'home');

       return res.render('home', mdb.jadeData({list: mdb.getArticles()}, req));
     });